mui/material-ui/docs/src/pages/getting-started/faq/faq.md

 ## How can I disable transitions globally?

-You can disable transitions globally by providing the following in your theme:
+If you are using `CssBaseline`, You can disable transitions globally by providing the following in your theme:

 ```js
 import { createMuiTheme } from '@material-ui/core';